hisarciklilar/quants_dojo/README.md

 ![Information screen](./readme_assets/images/information_screen.png)
 ![Question feedback screen](./readme_assets/images/question_feedback_screen.png)
 ![Quiz feedback screen](./readme_assets/images/quiz_feedback_screen.png)

 ### App Owner's Goals

-I aim to break the anxiety around learning and application of econometrics by
+- To break the anxiety around learning and application of econometrics by providing fun routes to learning

-- Track the attempts (frequency and dates) of each user.
+- Track the attempts (frequency and dates) of each user to have a better understanding of their work patterns.
 - Develop an understanding of the topics/concepts that the users most struggle with

 ## Existing Features

 ### Quiz Start

 - The quiz is designed with an assumption that the owner has a list of registered users in a spreadsheet.
-It starts with a picture and a welcome message and asks for the user's input for `user id`
+It starts with an ASCII image and a welcome message.
+Below these, it asks for the user's input for `user id`
 - The registered `user id`'s are stored in a spreadsheet on Google Drive.
 User's input is checked against the register on the worksheet.
 Their progress is tracked and recorded throughout the quiz.

 - Guest access is possible with a user of 999.
 - The second page has the quiz logo.
 It provides brief information about the quiz and user instructions.

 ### Quiz Generator Module

 - The Quiz Generator allows the owner of the platform to choose the quiz length and store it in a global variable.